Re: TWebBrowser as Active-X component

 In Reply to: TWebBrowser posted by Joey on October 01, 2003:

 : I am using delphi7 personal and i have looked everywhere for a component that will just allow me to open a web page in my application.
 I have asked this before jw if anyone has found a decent one ;-) ty!

 There are several possibilities:

 1. The easiest way is not using a component, but opening the web page in the default browser with the function ShellExecute.
-This works for all PC's with a browser, whatever the type (IE, NetScape, and others).
+This works for all PC's with a browser, whatever the type (IE, FireFox, or other).
 See: the mini-tutorial "Running an external application" in DelphiLand's section CodeSnips.